 Number of houses, in which the investments can be made

-Position, if the investment is made in more than one flats to be used as single residential unit
+Legal position, for investment in more than one flats to be used as a single residential unit

-The second decision, which was delivered after the amendments were made, was announced by a Special Bench of the Mumbai Tribunal, in the case of ITO vs Suseela M Jhaveri 26 (ITAT Bom).
-It was held that if the assessee has purchased more than one residential house and the houses are in different locations, then, the assessee could claim exemption only in respect of one house.
-However, the taxpayer would be entitled to exemption in more than one unit, if the two adjacent or continuous units are converted into one residential house, and the two units are intended to be used as a single house for the family’s residence.
+The second decision was rendered by a special bench of the Mumbai Tribunal, in the case of ITO vs Suseela M Jhaveri 26 (ITAT Bom) where it was held that if the assessee has purchased more than one residential house and the houses are in different locations, then, the assessee could claim exemption only with respect to one house.
+However, the taxpayer would be entitled to exemption for investment in more than one unit, if the two adjacent or continuous units are converted into one residential house and the two units are intended to be used as a single house, for the family’s residence.

 (The author is a tax and investment expert, with 35 years’ experience)